Aref-Akminasi/aws-developer-associate/SQS&SNS.md

 - Long Polling decreases the number of **API Calls** made to SQS while decreasing the latency of the application
 - Long polling can be enabled at the queue level, or at the API level while making a call using **ReceiveMessageWaitTimeSeconds**

-## SQS - Extended Client
+## SQS - Extended Client Library for Java

 - Exceeds message size limit > 256KB
-- Using the SQS Extended Client (Java Library)
+- Using SQS Extended Client Library for Java
 - Using the small message in the SQS as a pointer to an S3 bucket
   ![SQS Extended Client](./assets/33.png)